Canon 5D Mark III vs 60D

-The Canon EOS 5D Mark III and the Canon EOS 60D are two digital cameras that were officially introduced, respectively, in March 2012 and August 2010.
+The Canon EOS 5D Mark III and the Canon EOS 60D are two digital cameras that were revealed to the public, respectively, in March 2012 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-C (60D) sensor.
-The 5D Mark III has a resolution of 22.1 megapixel, whereas the 60D provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 5D Mark III has a resolution of 22.1 megapixels, whereas the 60D provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 5D Mark III vs Canon 60D
+Body comparison: Canon 5D Mark III vs 60D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is notably smaller (13 percent) than the Canon 5D Mark III.
 Moreover, the 60D is markedly lighter (21 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.